 It is burger grilling season for sure!
 Summer is here to stay well… at least at my house it is.
 It’s already above the 90 degree mark so cooking outdoors is a must.
 I think you could just throw your burger on the cement and it would probably sizzle, but if you want those pretty grill marks you might want to stick to the gas grill or charcoal grill.

 It seems from Memorial Day to Labor Day and many celebrations in between call for a grilled burger.
 Why is the grilled burger so popular?
-Because its usually rather cheap and easy to cook…I use the term “easy” loosely, because we have all been to a “burger burn party” or the ” tasteless cardboard burger party”, too many of those to count.
-So how do you get a tasty, not burned, moist burger grilling party that your friends and family don’t secretly dread to come to?
+Because it’s usually rather cheap and easy to cook…I use the term “easy” loosely, because we have all been to a “burger burn party” or the “tasteless cardboard burger party”, too many of those to count.
+So how do you get a tasty, not burned, juicy burger grilling party that your friends and family don’t secretly dread to come to?

 Here are a few tips that will help you grill the perfect burger-

 - Start with good meat- Ground chuck that’s freshly ground from a butcher you trust (or that’s ground at home) is a good place to start.
 You may also experiment with mixtures that use different cuts, but you can’t go wrong with chuck—it has the right fat content for a juicy burger.
 Go no leaner than 80 percent.
 If you have to go leaner add egg whites and or breadcrumbs to add moistness.

 - When forming the patties- Make 1/2 to 3/4 in. round patties with depression in the center, with thicker edges and a thinner middle, the swelling will eventually even things out for a perfectly round flat burger.